-Visit www.dettol.co.uk for your guide to germs and how good hygiene can reduce the spread of many infections.
+Visit www.dettol.co.uk for a guide to germs and how good hygiene can help to reduce the spread of many infections.

-Children with some particular infections must stay away from school for a specified period.
-13 For example, if your child has chickenpox they must stay away from school until all the spots have crusted over.
+Children with some particular infections must stay away from school for a specified period.13 For example, if your child has chickenpox they must stay away from school until at least 5 days after the rash appears.
 As well as giving your child time to recover, excluding your child for an appropriate period helps to prevent others becoming ill.
 Not all infections are serious enough to warrant time off school however.
-For example, there is no need to keep your child away from school if they have a cold or head lice.
-13 The table on the next page gives appropriate exclusion periods for some common infections.
+For example, there is no need to keep your child away from school if they have head lice.13 The table on the next page gives appropriate exclusion periods for some common infections.
 Your GP, practice nurse, school nurse or health visitor can also give advice on the correct treatment for a particular infection and whether you need to keep your child away from school.
 If the illness has implications for other children and staff at school, GPs may inform other professionals so that they can take appropriate action.